replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-airgapped.md

 This topic applies to installing the Replicated admin console into an existing Kubernetes cluster.
 For information about how to install on a cluster created by the Kubernetes installer in an air gapped environment, see [Install in an air gapped environment](installing-embedded-cluster#airgapped-installations) in _Installing with the Kubernetes installer_.

-## Push images and install the admin console
+## Push Images and Install the Admin Console

 You can install the admin console using the kots CLI plugin for the kubectl command-line tool.